 It appears to me rather premature to alter a law which has just been passed270 on such an important point.
 I am willing to admit, however, that it would be very anomalous to appoint a Native covenanted civilian to the charge of a district, and to deny him jurisdiction over European British subjects.
 I think that serious practical difficulties might arise if such jurisdiction were not given.
 I would therefore amend the law to this extent if it is in contemplation to appoint Natives to the charge of districts.
 But I would not go further in the meanwhile.
 I do not think any practical difficulty is likely to arise, for some time to come, from not giving Native Sessions Judges power to pass the high sentences on European British subjects as contemplated by section 449 C.P.
 Code.
-Cases of the kind are not very common, and I think no practical difficulty will arise from sending them i.e. Natives generally.
+Cases of the kind are not very common, and I think no practical difficulty will arise from sending them to the nearest Sessions Judge who is qualified under the Act as it now stands....
+In a matter of this kind, I think, it is well not to forget the saying, 'festina lente.'

+269 i.e. Natives generally.
 Bengali Babus, of course, clamored for it.

-The recently amended Code of Criminal procedure.
+270 The recently amended Code of Criminal procedure.